I exited Part 2 sitting on a lawn, willing determined tears not to spill.

-I long to write a ballad for the sing-song quality of the weaving of all the threads to make the mesh, that made the safety net, that broke my fall, again and again…but that will take too long.
+I long to write a ballad for the sing-song quality of the weaving of all the threads that made the safety net, that broke my fall, again and again.
+But that will take too long.
 I’ll settle for a lyrical quality (if I can summon it):

-There in that house there stood waiting for me – a toaster, a kettle, a fridge and cutlery; an oven and stove, pots and pans, beds, a kitchen table and chairs, bowls and a broom and most of what I would need – I could breath.
-My divorce settlement would be long in coming and my earnings and the maintenance for the children could not even cover the rent, never mind buy a fridge or a stove, I had no funds to spend…
+There, in that house, stood waiting for me: a toaster, a kettle, a fridge and cutlery; an oven and stove, pots and pans, beds, a kitchen table and chairs, bowls and a broom, and most of what I would need.
+I could breath.
+My divorce settlement would be long in coming.
+My earnings and the maintenance for the children could not even cover the rent, never mind buy a fridge or a stove, I had no funds to spend…

 Dad would return from a trip to the village with apple crumble and cream.
 He delivered it to me, first knocking on the bedroom door, with a smile and a cup of strong, hot tea.

-My little job with little pay came to an abrupt end one day: my boss was emigrating, she was closing the practice.
+My little job with little pay came to an abrupt end one day.
+My boss was emigrating, she was closing her optom practice.
 I didn’t panic.
 I remained beautifully calm.
-I knew, just knew there was no cause for alarm.
+I knew, just knew, there was no cause for alarm.
 There were so many frames she could no longer use, would I be so kind as to drop them off at St John’s, in the Avenues?

-I got a full-time job there, had my foot in the door; doing something new, stimulating and challenging I’d never done before.
-Those patient optometrists, and the soon-to-be-leaving dispenser, trained me daily in the nuances of diopters and how an OC is measured.
+I got a full-time job there, had my foot in the door, doing something new, stimulating, challenging, something I’d never done before.
+Those patient optometrists, and the soon-to-be-leaving dispenser, trained me daily in the nuances of diopters, and how an OC is measured.

 Everyone there, who I will not name, played a part in helping me overcome my pain:

-A quiet receptionist stood quietly alongside me while I briefly, unexpectedly and quietly cried; the other fed me pizza and nibbly things in every which way, to fatten me up, she said, for the demands of the day.
-My youngest colleague made snobby, foamy coffee and laughed with me in the lab, and the oldest – who was hard of hearing – had us giggling when she spoke with surprising, deafening boldness.
+A quiet receptionist stood quietly alongside me while I briefly, unexpectedly, and quietly, cried; the other fed me pizza and nibbly things in every which way, to fatten me up, she said, for the demands of the day.
+My youngest colleague made snobby, foamy coffee, and laughed with me in the lab.
+The oldest, who was hard of hearing, had us giggling when she spoke with surprising, deafening boldness.

-I’ll never forget my time spent there, it was so special and sacred and filled with ‘we care’.
+I’ll never forget my time spent there, it was special and sacred and filled with ‘we care.’